Your front row seat

-This ceremony reflects our respect for Aboriginal and Torres Strait Islander peoples, their heritage and living culture.
+The theme for this year’s ceremony is Walking on Country.
+The welcome reflects our respect for Aboriginal and Torres Strait Islander peoples, their heritage and living culture.
 Eucalyptus smoke is released over the water, cleansing Sydney Harbour of any bad spirits.
-Spectacular images on the bridge pylons celebrate Eora country.
+Flares are released and spectacular images on the pylons celebrate Eora country.

 Family fireworks display

 The first fireworks allow our littlest spectators, who may nod off a little earlier, the chance to see a fantastic display.
-Look out for rockets firing from 4 barges and the Sydney Harbour Bridge.
-Fireworks director Fortunato Foti will pay tribute to the 200th year of the Royal Botanic Garden and 100 years of Taronga Zoo.
+The 8 minute display includes fireworks released from 4 barges and the Sydney Harbour Bridge.
+The display is choreographed to the soundtrack for children on 2Day FM.

 Harbour of Light Parade

-Sydney Harbour will be illuminated with up to 60 ships gliding across the water, enchanting spectators of all ages.
-Each vessel will be decorated with cool white ropelight, dazzling the crowds and adding to the unique choreography as they dance in the harbour.
+Sydney Harbour is illuminated with ships gliding across the water, enchanting spectators of all ages.
+Each vessel is decorated with cool white ropelight, dazzling the crowds and adding to the unique choreography as they dance in the harbour.

 At the stroke of midnight, we celebrate the start of the new year in spectacular fashion.
-The 12 minute display features a huge range of pyrotechnic effects from 7 barges in the harbour, 4 sails of the Sydney Opera House, and firing points from across the Sydney Harbour Bridge.
+The 12 minute display features a huge range of pyrotechnic effects from 7 barges in the harbour and firing points from across the Sydney Harbour Bridge and Sydney Opera House.
 Tune in to the synchronised simulcast on 104.1 2Day FM.